-The linear programming model can also be used for solving the transportation problem.
-The method involves formulating a linear programming model for the problem using the unit costs and the quantities of items to be transported.
-In case the decision variables are the quantities to be transported, we may represent the decision variable for cell 1 column 1 as x{11} , cell 2 column 2 as x{22} e.t.c.
+3.6 Formulating Linear Programming Model for the Transportation Problem for cell 1 column 1 as x{11} , cell 2 column 2 as x{22} and so on.
 Constraints are created for both rows (supply) and column (demand).
 There is no need of constraints for the total.
 For the balanced case we use equality for the supply and demand constants.
 For the unbalanced case we use equality for the lesser quantity between supply and demand while the greater of the two will use the symbol "less than or equal to (\leq)".
 Dummy variables will be created to balance the requirements for demand and supply.